 The building below is the entrance towards the Taj Mahal.
 As we hired a tour guide, he took us to the side of this building and told us some history of this architecture.
 The building looked fantastic, so before heading in, we snapped a few group shots of ourselves.

 As we entered, I was stunned by the spectacular Taj Mahal.
 It looked unreal like a picture from a book.
-People crowded the entrance by taking selfies/photo’s/video’s you name it.
+People crowded the entrance by taking selfies/photos/video’s you name it.
 I couldn’t help myself with such excitement by either recording the moment or taking pictures.
-I managed to take tons of images and some clips which you can see on my YouTube Channel.

 As we walked ahead, I continued to record and snap more pictures.
 As the tour guide told us some quick facts and history of how the Taj Mahal was built.
 A funny thing, which I saw and noticed was when people outside the Indian origin visited.
 The people there would start to crowd them and take selfies as they had never seen anyone like them before.

 - Taj Mahal was built as the final resting place for Mumtaz Mahal, the third wife of Mughal Emperor Shah Jahan.

 - It took roughly up to 20 years to build this stunning building starting in 1632 and ending in 1653